NhlanhlaHasane/nhlanhlahasane/README.md

 A Software Developer, Web3 Engineer and an Open Source contributor.
 I'm currently an **Ethereum Core Developer Apprentice** at **[Ethereum](http://www.ethereum.org/)**.
 Contributing to building a decentralized web 3.0.

+- 📚- I'm currently learning more about **ZKPs, Frontend performance and Ethereum Virtual Machine(EVM)**.

+- :writing_hand: - I often write a [blog](https://hackmd.io/@Nhlanhla) to share my learnings with the community.

+- :bird: - I tweet about Ethereum Development, other blockchain development, Software development and OpenSource side projects on [Twitter](https://twitter.com/Nhlanhla_ILLOT).

+- :computer: - Have a look at my [Portfolio](https://nhlanhlahasane.netlify.app) for more details.

 ### ⚡ Technologies

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)